sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_19_answer_machine.rst

     {

-        //read the state of other buttons
+        // read the state of other buttons

         b1State = digitalRead(button1);